 Ever wondered why people are like they are - or do what they do?
 Society and Culture develops the skills and knowledge to understand what is happening in the world around you.
 Starting from personal experience, you will study how society, culture, people, environment and time interact.
-Topics you can study are as diverse as Social Theory, Television, Adolescence, Cross-Cultural Communication and World Ideologies and Beliefs.
+Topics you can study are as diverse as Social Theory, Television and Popular Culture, Adolescence, Cross-Cultural Communication and World Ideologies and Beliefs.
 You will also learn how to be a social researcher - a key employment skill.

-In the HSC course, students complete a Personal Interest Project (the PIP) on a topic of your interest.
+In the HSC course, students complete a Major Work, the Personal Interest Project (PIP) on a topic of your interest.
 This project is in-depth and a great deal of it is to be completed in your own time.

 This course is suited to students who are confident essay writers and who can plan well in advance, particularly due to the nature of the Personal Interest Project.
 Students who have an interest in Australian Society and their own lives and social situations will find the course enjoyable.
+Students who have an opinion and like to debate ideas, values and other aspects of society and culture, would enjoy this subject.